 If your red blood cell count becomes too high and is causing symptoms such as headache, difficulty concentrating or visual disturbances, your doctor may recommend having blood drawn to help decrease your blood cell counts.
 Phlebotomy should not be done routinely and should only be performed after consultation with a congenital heart disease expert.
 You should also receive intravenous (IV) fluids when having blood drawn to help replace the lost fluids.

 Some people who have Eisenmenger syndrome may eventually need a heart and lung transplant or a lung transplant with repair of the hole in the heart if no other treatments prove effective.

 If you have Eisenmenger syndrome, becoming pregnant poses serious health risks — and can be fatal — for the mother and baby.
 It's critical that women who have Eisenmenger syndrome avoid becoming pregnant.

-Your doctor may recommend nonreversible birth control, such as Essure.
+Your doctor may recommend nonreversible birth control, such as tubal ligation or Essure.
 Essure is a metal coil inserted through the vagina into the fallopian tubes that causes scar tissue to develop.
 This blocks the fallopian tubes.